Frequently Asked Questions about Living on Campus

 All residence hall rooms are provided with cable hook-up and computer network access.
 The cable package we offer is the extended basic digital in each of our residence halls.
 Please note that we recommend that you bring your own cable cord (20-25 feet) in length.
 We also have a Movie Channel, Channel # 73 that plays monthly movies for free to all on-campus students.
 Students must bring digital television sets with a QAM tuner built in order to receive our stations.
 No analog TV sets will work on our digital system.
 Please note that some "Element" brand TV sets do not work on our system so be sure it has a QAM tuner.

 Having a computer on campus is totally a personal choice.
 Many students opt to bring their own computer to campus.
 Students who do not have a computer will find that there are several places on campus in which to use a computer.
-Four of our residence halls have computer labs located within the building.
-These are: Mitchell, Lawrence, W.W.
-Holes and Hill/Case.
-Wireless technology is also available in all of the residence halls.
+Several of our residence halls have computer labs located within the building.
+Wireless technology is also available in all of the residence halls and throughout campus.

 Students can bring a wide variety of things to personalize their rooms.
 We recommend that students work out some of these details with their roommate prior to their fall arrival as there is limited space.
 This helps avoid duplication and the hassle of having to return belongings back home.
 Items that are not allowed include any open flame cooking devices, candles with burnt wicks and hot plates.
 What Should I Bring?
 What Should I Leave at Home?